chayavogel/Phase-3-Project/README.md

-# Phase 3 CLI+ORM Project Template
+# Phase 3 CLI+ORM Project

-## Learning Goals
+## The Solar System: A Relationship between Planets and their Moons

-- Discuss the basic directory structure of a CLI.
+## Description

-- Outline the first steps in building a CLI.
+This is a CLI application.
+Using the terminal, the user can interact with information in a database.

 ---